-Arguably the most highly anticipated Android phones for the year are finally here.
-Samsung on Sunday announced the Galaxy S9 and the Galaxy S9 Plus at Mobile World Congress, both of which feature a beautiful edge-to-edge design, a revamped camera, and the latest and greatest Qualcomm processor.
+Arguably the most highly-anticipated Android phones for the year are here.
+Samsung unveiled the Galaxy S9 and the Galaxy S9 Plus at Mobile World Congress at the end of February, and both feature a beautiful edge-to-edge design, a revamped camera, and the latest and greatest Qualcomm processor.

 While we love the glass-over-metal design of the Galaxy S9, you’ll definitely want to invest in a good case.
 Although Samsung boasts this year’s flagships are more durable than the S8, the difference appears to be minimal.
 SquareTrade, a company that offers extended warranties for smartphones, put the S9 through a battery of durability tests and found that while it is more durable than the S8, significant damage was caused by drops from any angle.
 In terms of repairability, the S9 has not improved over the last generation.

 There have been a few small improvements to the underlying hardware that makes up the display on the S9.
-DisplayMate recently awarded the Galaxy S9 the highest ever score on its display tests, awarding Samsung's latest its highest ever “Excellent A+” rating.
-The breakdown is exhaustive, but amongst the improvements from the S8 that were noted was the increased brightness, the close-to-perfect color accuracy, and a user-adjustable white point.
+DisplayMate recently awarded the Galaxy S9 the highest-ever score on its display tests, an “Excellent A+” rating.
+The breakdown is exhaustive, but among the improvements from the S8 that were noted were the increased brightness, the close-to-perfect color accuracy, and a user-adjustable white point.
 They’re not exactly additions that you slap on a billboard, but they all add up, and it’s clear that Samsung has created a smartphone with a world-beating display.
 Check out our favorite Galaxy S9 and S9 Plus screen protectors that’ll help keep it shining.

 You also still get a Bixby button on the Galaxy S9 and S9 Plus.
 Now, the Bixby button has been a little controversial considering you can’t reprogram it, but Samsung promises that it has been working to make Bixby better.
 We’ll have to test the phone to see if that’s true.